 The ride to Pondicherry is slightly long but not difficult.
 It’s easy to pace up given that there are no major climbs.
 You will find fishing villages and salt plains, as you ride along the breezy sea.
 A former French colony, Pondicherry is a quaint seaside town with cobble-stoned boulevards, bright cafes, buildings remnant of French architecture, and the famous Aurobindo Ashram.
 The town was distinctly divided into the Black (local) and White (for Europeans) town and has a vast amount of history and architectural interest.

 Head out in the evening to explore the Pondicherry town.
 You can walk along the main Goubert Avenue where the whole town congregates in the evenings for walks as the breeze from the sea makes the weather ever pleasant.

-This morning, we ride around Auroville.
+Today's ride is optional.
+You can plan your own day today or ride with us to Auroville.
 A unique township, Auroville was constructed to include communities from all over the world, based on the vision of Sri Aurobindo and The Mother.
 It wants to be a universal town where men and women of all countries are able to live in peace and progressive harmony above all creeds, all politics, and all nationalities.
 It has ballooned to encompass more than 80 rural settlements spread over 20km and about 1800 residents.
 If you’re really interested in the philosophy it’s worth the ride out to the visitors center to find out how it all works and eat some great food at the café.